Migrating from Cocoa Touch

 At a basic level, windows in AppKit play the same role they do in UIKit: They present graphical content in a rectangular area of the screen, they are at the root of a view hierarchy, they coordinate drawing operations, and they help to distribute events.
 In most other respects, windows and the framework objects that represent them in OS X and in iOS are different.
 Here are a few key differences between iOS and OS X windows.

-Most iOS apps have only one window which is fixed to the size of the screen (minus the status bar).
+Most iOS apps have only one fixed size window.
 In contrast, an OS X app can have multiple windows of varying sizes and styles, and those windows share the screen space with the windows of other apps.
 Unlike an iOS window, which has no visual adornments, an OS X window usually displays a title and can include controls for moving, closing, resizing, and minimizing the window.

 An OS X app can have one or more main or secondary windows (an app that has multiple main windows is typically a document-based app).
 A main window is the principal focus of user events and presents an app’s data.
 A secondary window generally serves an auxiliary function and might provide additional control over the data presented in the main window.
 Secondary windows are often panels—that is, instances of the